tejaswinihegade/LEED-Certification-Analysis-of-SDSU-s-Engineering-and-Multi-Disciplinary-Sciences-Building/README.md

 **Tejaswini Hegade**

 ---
-### 📌 *For more insights into sustainable building practices and LEED certification methodologies, feel free to connect with me!*
+### 📌 *For more insights into sustainable building practices and LEED certification methodologies, feel free to use attached pdf file!*